en-wl/wordlist/README.md

 ---------

-For the foreseeable future `scowl.txt` will be generated by combining `scowl-pre.txt` will the other files in the `data/` directory using the `combine.py` perl script.
+For the foreseeable future `scowl.txt` will be generated by combining `scowl-pre.txt` with the other files in the `data/` directory using the `combine.py` perl script.

 To add new entries to SCOWL you should generally add the info to `data/extra`.